aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getDisplayName() {#getDisplayName--}

+<b>@deprecated.</b> Please use the 'displayName' property instead.
 Gets and sets the display name.

 ```javascript
 getDisplayName() : string;